Valley to Coast

 Rise and shine for a day trip to the Oregon Coast.
 Travel along Highway 6 and stop at the Tillamook Forest Center, the region’s largest interpretive and educational center, which showcases the legacy of the historic Tillamook Burn and the monumental reforestation effort that’s part of Oregon’s history.

-Continue on Highway 6 to Highway 101 and visit Tillamook’s delicious treasure, the Tillamook Cheese Factory.
-Don’t forget to visit the ice cream counter for a cone with a scoop of one of Tillamook Ice Cream’s 29 flavors, or satisfy a chocolate craving at the fudge counter.
-Enjoy lunch at the on-site cafe, which serves up a menu of cheesy deliciousness, such as grilled cheese sandwiches and mac-and-cheese.
+Continue on Highway 6 to Highway 101 and visit Tillamook’s delicious treasure, the Tillamook Creamery.
+Don’t forget to visit the ice cream counter for a cone with a scoop of one of Tillamook’s ice cream flavors and enjoy lunch at the on-site cafe, which serves up a menu of cheesy deliciousness, such as grilled cheese sandwiches and mac-and-cheese.
+Before you go, check out the gift shop for specialty cheese, souvenirs and other Oregon-made treats.

 Before heading to the ocean, stock up on snacks with a visit to the Tillamook Country Smoker and peruse its wide selection of natural wood smoked beef jerky.